What is so special about Vinsers’ “open classrooms”?

 Create arts from nature through the activities “Paint the Nature” and “Creative is Fun”

 Exploring nature in their own way helps students develop their imagination and creative thinking.
 During the activity “Creative is Fun,” Vinsers used the leaves and different objects they had collected to create unique art pieces.
 And while participating in the “Paint the Nature” activity, the students used their own lens to look at and recreate the surrounding environment on paper by using watercolors.
 Teachers and parents were pleasantly surprised by many of the students’ artworks.

 Improve motor skills and health in “Let’s Have Fun”

 Daily exercise is an essential need of preschoolers and is also an important contributing factor of good physical and mental health for children.
 In the open space of nature, the Vinsers from Kitty and Nemo level participated in movement games in groups such as “The Colorful Umbrella”, “Crawl through the Tube” or “Balance Racing”.

 Vinser An Vi’s parent was very happy to see his child participate in the movement games: “She was really excited to play and learn at the same time.
-My child is in Nemo level; although still very little, she was extremely active in “Balance Racing” with her friends.
+My child is in the Nemo level; although still very little, she was extremely active in the “Balance Racing” with her friends.
 As I can see, this activity helped her to not only develop motor skills but also maintain positive emotions regardless of the race’s results.”

-The field trip to a special outdoor class has provided Vinsers with an opportunity to improve their language skills, explore the amazing nature, exercise, and practice many other skills such as teamwork, observation, information retention, self-serving, and good manners while in public.
+The field trip to a special outdoor class has provided Vinsers with an opportunity to improve their language skills, explore amazing nature, exercise, and practice many other skills such as teamwork, observation, information retention, self-serving, and good manners while in public.